tonini/alchemist.el/README.md

     </tr>
 </table>

-You can customize the default options passed to the `mix test` commands by customizing the value of the `alchemist-mix-test-default-options` variable.

 Mix tasks could also be executed in a specific environment with the usage of `C-u` (universal-argument).
 Default environments are `prod`, `dev` and `test`.
 [Mix environments](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html#environments)